 - How do we make sure that in a few years’ time, we don’t have a generation of people left behind by the digital/AI boom?

-There’s no magic bullet solution, but something like apprenticeships can have a huge impact.
+There’s no magic bullet solution, but effective utilisation of your L&D funds can have a huge impact.

 Let’s invest today’s resources in tomorrow’s talent.